-After Professor Sbacchi’s untimely death in 2006, the Foundation made the decision to move the Weidner Collection to the Hoover Institute at Stanford University.
-The Board also enlisted historian Megan Koreman to continue Dr. Sbacchi’s work, with an expanded focus not only on Weidner but on the Dutch-Paris Line in its entirety.
-After more than ten years of research in both Europe and the United States, made possible through Foundation grants and exclusive access to the Weidner Collection, Professor Koreman’s book, The Escape Line, was published in 2018 by Oxford University Press.
+After Professor Sbacchi’s untimely death in 2006, the Foundation made the decision to move the Weidner Collection to the Hoover Institution at Stanford University.
+The Board also commissioned historian Megan Koreman to continue Dr. Sbacchi’s work and write a book not only about Weidner but about the Dutch-Paris Line in its entirety.
+After nearly ten years of research in both Europe and the United States, made possible through Foundation funding and exclusive access to the Weidner Collection, Professor Koreman’s book, The Escape Line, was published in 2018 by Oxford University Press.
 (The book was also published in Dutch under the title Gewone Helden.)

 In 2018, Tanja Magas was appointed Board Chair and Ronald Osborn was appointed as Executive Director.
-We are committed to expanding our network of student chapters, finding creative new ways to share Weidner’s story, and advancing our mission of “cultivating selfless and courageous action in the spirit of John Weidner and the Dutch-Paris Line.”
+We are committed to finding creative new ways to share Weidner’s story and advance our mission of “cultivating selfless and courageous action in the spirit of John Weidner and the Dutch-Paris Line.”
 Our next major undertakings include translating the story of Weidner and the Line into a high quality film, establishing an annual John Henry Weidner Award, and holding an annual event to aid present-day refugees.

 A Child of Dutch-Paris

 Born in 1959, I owe my life to the people of Dutch Paris who helped my father, a persecuted Jew, to reach Switzerland in July 1943 after he had escaped from the Netherlands in the summer of 1942.
 My father’s year-long and high-risk journey required the ingenuity and courage of those who were willing to help him, despite the risks this brought for their own lives and the lives of their family members.
 Altruistic behavior cannot be taken for granted.
 It makes me grateful to be part of the heritage of Dutch-Paris.